-A first glimpse of Ronaldo dominating on the big occasions was in the 2004 FA Cup Final, when United beat Millwall 3-0, which was the first of many trophies he’d win during his run in England.
+The first glimpse of Ronaldo dominating on the big occasions was in the 2004 FA Cup Final when United beat Millwall 3-0, which was the first of many trophies he’d win during his run in England.

 In 2008, Cristiano Ronaldo won his first Ballon d’Or award whilst playing for Manchester United, an honour he went on to achieve a further four times whilst at Real Madrid.

 Growing up and watching Thierry Henry for Arsenal was simply inspiring.
 Henry was a strong and pacey player with outstanding link-up play and legendary finishing.
 The man was, without doubt, a football icon, as well as a very cool and suave individual.